prikhi/pencil/README.md

 #### Creating a Release

 Start off by changing the version number in `build/properties.sh` and sectioning off the changes in `CHANGELOG.md`.
+Then run `cd build; ./build.sh` & test the built packages in `Outputs`.

+If everything looks OK, update the `pkgver` & `sha256sums` variables in the `build/ArchLinux/PKGBUILD` file & commit all the changes(with a message like `Prepare for v2.0.8 Release`).

-Then create a new tag, merge it into master & push:
+Create a new tag, merge it into master & push:

 ```bash